influxdata/telegraf/plugins/inputs/win_services/README.md

 * _pause_pending_
 * _paused_

-The `startup_mode` tag can have the following values:
+The `startup_mode` field can have the following values:
 * _boot_start_
 * _system_start_
 * _auto_start_